kaby76/AntlrVSIX/README.md

 ## Work in progress for v5.3:

-* Add in PIggy for grammar rewriting and checking.
+* Add in Piggy for grammar rewriting and checking.
 The addition of Piggy will allow for  for rules to transform the grammar e.g., warning/removal of LHS predicates in lexer, replacing factored grammar rules with Kleene star rules (which result in faster parsers).
+* Extending Go To Listener/Visitor with swap between the grammar symbol and C# visitor.

-## Work in progress for v5.2:
+## Release notes for v5.2:

 * Add About Box, Options Box, Go To Listener/Visitor from version 4 of the extension.
 * Options is now contained in ~/.antlrvsixrc, and it is a JSON file.
-* Extending Go To Listener/Visitor with swap between the grammar symbol and C# visitor.
+* Adding in next/previous grammar symbol.

 ## Release notes for v5.1: